Free Vs. Paid Website Builder? 9 Important Things To Consider

 Since you will use your website building tool on a daily basis, the user-friendliness of its interface is of utmost importance.
 A modern design is always more intuitive than the ones featuring a “last century” look.
 If the features are not presented in a logical manner, you will end up wasting precious time trying to figure out where and how to perform various tasks.
-In terms of ease of use, Wix and Web.com website builder are two site builders that are rated very highly.
+In terms of ease of use, Wix is a site builder that is rated very highly.

 2. Around-The-Clock Support

 Around-the-clock support is a crucial element, especially if you have an e-commerce website.
 If the website builder’s provider offers support solely via email and they only answer after a few days, you risk losing regular visitors and loyal customers because of a simple glitch.
 Ideally, a website builder will offer several convenient ways to contact their support, such as via email, phone, and live chat online.
 Some website builders offer priority responses to subscription-based users.
 For example, if you opt for Wix’s most expensive paid plan – the VIP plan – any question you ask on the Wix Answers page will be pushed to the front of the line for receiving a response.

 You don’t want your website to look like thousands of other sites, right?
 You should know that free website builders usually come with only a limited range of design templates.
 If you want to customize your website’s design as well as its other features, you might want to look into the premium options.
 Otherwise, you might end up paying separately for a web designer and spending more money in the long run.

 4. Marketing Tools